ZoroarkZark/foodseek/src/server/Readme.md

 *this is used to quickly see if a request has the desired fields for an operation*

----
+`sign(payload)`: returns a signed jwt token

+`verify(token, cb)`: returns a callback with the data  if the token is valid else returns an error

-## DataBase Stores
+### DataBase Stores

-Currently the `live` store is the DBHandler from `sqlhandler.js`.
-However testing versions are relying on memory stores `UserStore` and `FoodStore` from `FakeUserStores.js`.
+Currently the `live` stores are in `sqlhandler.js`.
+However testing versions are relying on memory stores `UserStore` and `FoodStore` from `serverutils.js`.
 The DBHandler is in line for a rewrite so im only going to cover the fakestores.
 The fakestores represent the entire implementation for the actual stores so in live versions when they are working will just be substituted in *no problem*.

 ### UserStore : store user data